-Chakrabarti et al. (2005) developed "a generic model for representing causality of natural and artificial systems" to "structure information in a database of systems from both domains."
+Chakrabarti and his research group (Chakrabarti et al., 2005) developed "a generic model for representing causality of natural and artificial systems" to "structure information in a database of systems from both domains".
 They developed a causal language (the acronym of which is SAPPhIRE) to describe structural and functional information of natural and technical systems.
 This language was conceived to put in evidence the sequence of physical phenomena governing the "functioning" of the system.
-In other words, SAPPhIRE was designed to put the emphasis on the causal relationships among the phenomena that guarantee the delivery of a system function.
+In other words, SAPPhIRE was designed to put the emphasis on the causal relationships among the phenomena that guarantees the delivery of a system function.